 After an introduction to two Germans who owned a freight forwarding business in Mexico City, Cohen began learning the freight forwarding ropes and, using his sales skills and his network, he soon secured some shipments to handle.
 He then proposed to the Germans to set up a joint venture in Monterrey to do what the Germans were doing in Mexico City.

 From the beginning, Cohen did not strive to be the cheapest freight forwarder, but aimed to offer the best service.
 Providing information was key; this involved keeping customers updated on the status and location of their shipments, even if it meant he had to jump out of bed at 2 am to call his Chinese shippers, thereby getting a day’s jump on his competitors.

 By solving importers’ and exporters’ problem of poor service, Cohen’s company, Henco Logistics, has become one of Mexico’s largest freight forwarders and is expanding its presence across Latin America.

 As the prominent venture capital investor Vinod Khosla famously remarked: ‘To me, any big problem is a big opportunity.
 It’s very simple.
 Nobody will pay you to solve a non-problem.’

-John Mullins is an associate professor of management practice at London Business School and author of The New Business Road Test: What Entrepreneurs and Investors Should Do Before Launching a Lean Start-up fifth edition 2017.
-His newest title is The Customer-Funded Business: Start, Finance, or Grow Your Company with Your Customers’ Cash (2014).
+John Mullins is an associate professor of management practice at London Business School and author of titles including The Customer-Funded Business: Start, Finance, or Grow Your Company with Your Customers’ Cash.